user4223/ticket-decoder/README.md

 ### On host machine

-When opencv has to be built from source because of missing pre-built package for your arch/os/compiler mix, it might be necessary to install some further xorg/system libraries to make highgui stuff building inside conan install process.
+When opencv has to be built from source because of missing pre-built package for your arch/os/compiler/config mix, it might be necessary to install some further xorg/system libraries to make highgui stuff building inside conan install process.
-To get this handled automatically, use the following conan config flags in `~/conan2/profiles/default` or pass additional argument `-pr:a ./etc/conan/profiles/package-manager-config` to conan-install call in `setup.Release.sh` to make this happen:
+To get this handled automatically, use the conan config flags shown below in `~/conan2/profiles/default` or pass additional argument `-pr:a ./etc/conan/profiles/package-manager-config` to conan-install call in `setup.All.sh`.
 ```
 [conf]
 tools.system.package_manager:mode=install
 tools.system.package_manager:sudo_askpass=True
 ```

-as shown below OR install ALL required xorg dependencies manually.
-For details about specific required packages please check the error message carefully or see the step "Install compiler and stdlib" in ".github/workflows/c-cpp.yml" for a list of dev-package names.
+**Otherwise**, please install required xorg dependencies manually.
+For details about specific required packages, please check the error message carefully and/or check `etc/install-ubuntu-dependencies.sh` for a list of dev-package names.
 ```
 apt-get install --no-install-recommends -y build-essential make cmake git wget python-is-python3 python3-pip python3-dev libgtk2.0-dev
 ./etc/install-ubuntu-dependencies.sh